 Although many garages will carry out the MOT test as well as any necessary repairs, you could use your local council's own MOT testing centre instead.
 Even though the testing stations are for council vehicles, such as buses, by law they also have to be open to the public.
 However, be aware that if you do take your vehicle to one of these testing stations and it needs repairs, the repairs will need to be carried out elsewhere.
 But on the positive side, this also means the testing centre is less likely to find fault with your car in an attempt to earn a little more money.

 Also note that while local council testing centres tend to be slightly more expensive than garages, this is generally because garages hope to make more money out of you through repairs.

 Remember too that by shopping around for your car insurance through MoneySuperMarket you can more than make up for the cost of your MOT.
 Consumers could save £220 (51% consumers, Consumer Intelligence Feb 2014).

 What happens if my car fails its MOT?

 If your car fails its MOT and the test was carried out at a garage, you will be entitled to a free retest, as long as the repairs are carried out at the test centre and the retest is done within 10 working days.

-If the repairs are carried out away from the test centre, you can still have a free retest providing it's done the next working day and it failed for a particular reason - take a look at the UK MOT website for more information.
+If the repairs are carried out away from the test centre, you can still have a free retest providing it's done the next working day and it failed for a particular reason.

 Finally, if you took your car to a local council test centre for its MOT and the repairs are carried out elsewhere, you'll have to pay for a partial retest, but it will be up to half price providing it is done within 10 working days.